 William D. Ford Federal Direct Stafford Loan: Federal Direct Stafford Loans are federal loans available to degree-seeking undergraduate students enrolled at least half-time.
 Stafford Loans may be subsidized and/or unsubsidized.
 A Subsidized Stafford Loan is awarded on the basis of financial need as determined by the FAFSA and SU.
-No interest will accumulate for the student prior to repayment of the loan or during authorized periods of deferment.
+No interest will accumulate for the student while they are enrolled at least half-time or during authorized periods of deferment.
 The federal government will pay the interest during these periods.
 An Unsubsidized Stafford Loan is not awarded on the basis of financial need.
 Unlike a subsidized loan, interest will begin to accrue immediately from the time the loan is disbursed until it is paid in full.
 Students are permitted the option of paying the interest each quarter or deferring interest payments until they enter repayment.
-Stafford Loans are not credit-based and carry a current origination fee of one-half percent.
+Stafford Loans are not credit-based and carry a current origination fee of 1.051 percent.
 The origination fee is deducted from the loan amount prior to its disbursal to the university.